A Week in Patagonia's Lake District: A Bariloche Travel Guide

 The big hike.
 Refugio Frey — 12 km one way through dense forest to a mountain refuge at the base of a cathedral-like granite spire reflected in Laguna Toncek.

-Started at 7AM from Villa Catedral.
+Start at 7AM from Villa Catedral.
 The trail climbs steadily through lenga beech forest — ancient trees with moss and lichen covering every surface.
-After 3 hours, the tree line breaks and you enter an alpine landscape of rock, snow patches, and the laguna.
+After 3 hours, the tree line breaks and gives way to an alpine landscape of rock, snow patches, and the laguna.

 The refugio (mountain hut) serves coffee, empanadas ($2,000 ARS each), and cold beer ($3,000 ARS).
-I sat on a rock, ate an empanada, and stared at the granite spire reflected in the lake for 30 minutes.
+Sit on a rock, eat an empanada, and watch the granite spire mirror itself in the lake for half an hour.

-The descent took 3 hours.
-Total: 10 hours of hiking, 24 km, and the best day of the trip.
-My legs disagreed.
+The descent takes 3 hours.
+Total: 10 hours of hiking, 24 km, and the kind of day you'll measure other hikes against.
+Your legs may disagree.

 Day 6: Recovery — Hot Chocolate and Lago Gutierrez

 A gentle day.
 Morning hot chocolate at Rapanui's cafe on Mitre ($3,500 ARS for a thick, rich cup with alfajores).
-Browsed the chocolate shops more slowly this time.
+Browse the chocolate shops more slowly this time.

-Afternoon drive to Lago Gutierrez (15 minutes south).
-A quieter lake than Nahuel Huapi, with rocky beaches and clear water.
-Found a spot with nobody else.
-Sat on rocks, read a book, dipped my feet in the absurdly cold water.
+In the afternoon, drive to Lago Gutierrez (15 minutes south).
+A quieter lake than Nahuel Huapi, with rocky beaches and clear water — find a spot with nobody else, settle onto the rocks, open a book, and dip your feet in the absurdly cold water.

 Dinner at The Beatles — a themed restaurant on Mitre (yes, really) with surprisingly good steaks ($15,000 ARS) and a collection of memorabilia that would impress even serious Beatles fans.